CumulusNetworks/docs/content/cumulus-netq-33/More-Documents/NetQ-CLI-Reference-Manual/I-commands.md

 ## netq install opta activate-job

 Activates the NetQ Collector software after an initial server or server cluster (master and two worker nodes) is configured and installed.
-Activation requires a configuration key that can be obtained from email(s) titled *A new site has been added to your Cumulus NetQ account* (sent to your NetQ administrator).
+Activation requires a configuration key that can be obtained from an email titled <!-- vale off -->*A new site has been added to your Cumulus NetQ account* <!-- vale on -->(sent to your NetQ administrator).

 [Is this used after the install opta cluster/standalone commands? or only for troubleshooting???]